Palta Rellena

 Andean Popcorn

-I recall street vendors up in the mountains of Peru, in the city of Huancayo, selling bags of popcorn along the street on market day.
+I recall street vendors up in the mountains of Peru, in the city of Huancayo, selling bags of Andean popcorn along the street on market day.
 I think a bag was 10 soles which then was less than a US nickel.
 Well worth the price!
 They were fried in screaming hot oil then salted.
 That’s it.
 You did (and do) have to be careful of the kernels when they first come out of the fryer, though.
 They are very, very hot.
 So let them cool a bit before diving in!

 I popped the cancha in the same popper I use for ‘regular’ popcorn.
 It takes a bit longer as the heat needs to get really good and hot, but it’s well worth the wait.
 If you can’t find cancha in a South American market near you you can order it using the Amazon link at the bottom of this post.
 It’s great stuff!